approach & orientation

 My practice is guided by transpersonal and humanistic psychology.
 Transpersonal psychology incorporates the spiritual and transcendent elements of the human experience, and humanistic psychology acknowledges that you are the expert on said experience and hold all of the "answers" you're seeking.
 Our work together allows those answers to come to the surface.

-Modes I work with:
+Modes I primarily work with:

 ⋗ trauma-informed practice